Skip to main content

 Washington County, MinnesotaEutrophic

 Tanners Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Clarity is the limiting factor — phosphorus is reasonable but suspended particles or algal cells keep water transparency below Minnesota norms.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-At a TSI of 51, Tanners Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
+At a TSI of 52, Tanners Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake bottoms out at 46 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Tanners Lake is small — 74 acres alongside 1.7 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
-Within Washington County's 31 graded lakes, Tanners Lake ranks 17 — below the local median, though not at the bottom.
+Tanners Lake ranks 24 of 31 in Washington County — at the lower end of the locally monitored distribution.

 No invasive species are currently listed at Tanners Lake — the lake remains off the Minnesota infested-waters roster.
 Walleye are documented at Tanners Lake, one of 10 fish species on record for the lake.
 A documented public access point at Tanners Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.